kadena-io/pact/docs/pact-reference.md

 ### Public Pacts
 Public pacts are comprised of steps that can only execute in strict sequence.
 Any enforcement of who can execute a step happens within the code of the step expression.
-All steps are "manually" initiated by some participant in the transaction with RESUME commands sent into the blockchain.
+All steps are "manually" initiated by some participant in the transaction with CONTINUATION commands sent into the blockchain.

 ### Private Pacts
 Private pacts are comprised of steps that execute in sequence where each step only executes on entity nodes as selected by the provided 'entity' argument in the step; other entity nodes "skip" the step.
-Private pacts are executed automatically by the blockchain platform after the initial step is sent in, with the executing entity's node automatically sending the RESUME command for the next step.
+Private pacts are executed automatically by the blockchain platform after the initial step is sent in, with the executing entity's node automatically sending the CONTINUATION command for the next step.

 ### Failures, Rollbacks and Cancels

 Failure handling is dramatically different in public and private pacts.

-In public pacts, a rollback expression is specified to indicate that the pact can be "cancelled" at this step with a partipant sending in a CANCEL message before the next step is executed.
+In public pacts, a rollback expression is specified to indicate that the pact can be "cancelled" at this step with a partcipant sending in a CANCEL message before the next step is executed.
+Once the last step of a pact has been executed, the pact will be finished and cannot be rolled back.
 Failures in public steps are no different than a failure in a non-pact transaction: all changes are rolled back.
 Pacts can therefore only be canceled explicitly and should be modeled to offer all necessary cancel options.